 The bloody attack was recreated and brought to the big screen in 1987’s Hamburger Hill directed by John Irvin.

-Check out Caesar Built A Bridge Once’s video to see this intense Vietnam war combat footage for yourself.
+Check out the History Channel's video to see this intense Vietnam War combat footage for yourself.

 More from We Are The Mighty